pradiptarana/url-shortener/README.md

 # url-shortener
-This is a repository for url shortener in Golang
+This is a repository for url shortener in Golang.
+We assume that the minimal length of the Short URL is 6.

 # How to Run
 To run the project please do the following: